typestoofast/basics/README.md

 - 👋 Hi, I’m @typestoofast aka adit daga
 - 👀 I’m interested in ... payments and web dev for MVPs
 - 🌱 I’m currently learning ...payments @ Shopify
-- 📫 How to reach me ... adit.daga@shopify.com
+- 📫 How to reach me ... work - adit.daga@shopify.com, personal - aditdaga@hey.com

 <!---
 typestoofast/typestoofast is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.